jamesrharwood/srqr/items/ethics.md

 title: Ethical issues pertaining to human subjects
 checklist:
     text: Describe any approval by an appropriate ethics review board and participant consent, or explain any lack thereof.
 Describe any other confidentiality and data security issues.
+writing_guide:
+    text: |
+        Did you receive ethical approval for this study?
+If so, what was the name of the review board, and what was the approval number?
+        If not, describe why.

+        What procedures did you use to protect participants?
+E.g.,

+        * How did you collect informed consent?
+If you didn't, why not?
+        * How did you ensure data security and integrity, if at all?
+        * Did you anonymize participants, if at all?

+        Did you offer any compensation or incentives to facilitate participation?
+Describe it.
 ---

 ## What to write